x1ddos/aegot/README.md

 ```

 So, that was easy.

+What's happening here is when you run the app with dev\_appserver, only these
+files will be used to build the app:

+* items.go
+* handlers.go

+handlers_test.go is skipped because it ends with "\_test.go", and items\_stub.go
+is ignored because it has `// +build !appengine` tag at the beginning of file
+which tells go-app-builder to ignore it when building an app for App Engine.

+Now, when you run `aet test ./myapp` (or `GOPATH=... go test ./myapp`),
+these files will be used to build the app + tests:

+* items_stub.go
+* handlers.go
+* handlers_test.go

+items.go is ignored because it has `// +build appengine` tag and since the
+tag is not present when you run go test (see `go help build` for -tags option)
+it'll skip the file.

+---

 Now, immagine that you needed to test code in items.go for
 some reason.
 Well, you could do that by stubbing out "datastore\_v3" service
 methods.
 For instance, items_test.go: